Lesson

 Ask students to bring a nutrition label from a food or drink item to use for an activity with the next lesson.

-Do you have extra time?
-Print the fit Food Word Search and have kids find the healthy foods and drinks.
+Print the fit Food Word Search and have kids find the nutritious foods and drinks as an independent activity.

 Today we learned that snacks and drinks vary in the amount of sugar they contain.
 Next, we will learn more about how to read nutrition labels to guide your healthy choices.